-If we had to play favorites, the bathroom would outrank every room in the house.
-While we love a stylish kitchen, a luxe living room, and a blissful bedroom, nothing compares to the peaceful respite the bathroom offers.
-It's a place of refuge where we wash off a hard day's work, cleanse the soul, and beautify ourselves for the day ahead.
+While we love a stylish kitchen, a luxe living room, and a blissful bedroom, nothing compares to the peaceful respite a well-designed bathroom offers.
+It's a place of refuge where we beautify ourselves for the day ahead and then wash off a hard day's work.
 It's a time for reflection and relaxation.
-(Who doesn't love a bath?
-Especially in a freestanding tub…) Decorating a bathroom can be challenging, especially when it's a small one, but the most transformative tool in your decorating arsenal is a paint brush.
+(Who doesn't love a bath, especially in a freestanding tub?)

+If you want to bring a little bit of drama with a dark hue but still want to keep it classic, consider navy.
 "Navy blue is where I head when we're feeling a little bold and daring (and we feel like the space can take it).
 I like Benjamin Moore's Midnight Navy for that big blue moment.
-Dark walls can be very dramatic, and people often shy away from them, but with the right consideration for lighting, they can be really wonderful, evocative rooms—bathrooms and powder rooms being no exception.
-I have been known to use Ralph Lauren's grass-cloth wallpaper in small bathrooms too." — Greg Natale
+Dark walls can be very dramatic, and people often shy away from them, but with the right consideration for lighting, they can be wonderful, evocative rooms—bathrooms and powder rooms being no exception.
+I have been known to use Ralph Lauren's grass-cloth wallpaper in small bathrooms too," Natale says.